Linn Svahn

-Linn Svahn (born 9 December 1999) is a Swedish cross-country skier who represents the club Östersunds SK.
-On 14 December 2019, she won her first World Cup competition, when winning a sprint competition in Davos, Grisons, Switzerland.
+Linn Maria Svahn (born 9 December 1999) is a Swedish cross-country skier who represents the club Östersunds SK.
+On 14 December 2019, she won her first World Cup competition, when winning a sprint competition in Davos, Switzerland.

+Svahn was forced to skip the World Championships of 2025 in Trondheim after a severe head concussion injury, and also missed the rest of the season.

+Svahn won the gold medal in the Individual sprint at the 2026 Winter Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).